delphix/appliance-build/README.md

 The Delphix Appliance build system has the following assuptions about the environment from which it will be executed:

- 1. Docker must be installed and available to be used on the host that'll run the build.
-A Dockerfile is included in this repository, which captures nearly all of the runtime dependencies needed to execute the build.
-It is assumed that a Docker image will be generated using this Dockerfile, and then the build executed in a Docker container based on that Docker image.
-This way, the amount of dependencies on the host system running the build is minimal.
+ 1. Ansible must be installed and available to be used on the host that'll run the build.
+An Ansible playbook is included in this repository, which captures nearly all of the runtime dependencies needed to execute the build.
+It is assumed that this playbook will be used to configure the host that's used to execute the build.

- 2. The Docker host used to run the build must be based on Ubuntu 18.04.
+ 2. The host that's used to execute the build must have access to Delphix's Artifactory service, as well as Delphix's AWS S3 buckets;
-    As part of the build system, a ZFS pool and dataset will be generated.
-The userspace ZFS utilities will be executed from the Docker container, but they interact with the ZFS kernel modules provided by the host.
-Thus, to ensure compatibility between the ZFS userspace utilities in the Docker container, and the ZFS kernel modules in the host, we require the host system to be running the same Ubuntu release as the Docker container that will be used.

- 3. The Docker container must have access to Delphix's Artifactory service, as well as Delphix's AWS S3 buckets; generally this is accomplished by running the build within Delphix's VPN.
+    generally this is accomplished by running the build within Delphix's VPN.
 This is required so that the build can download Delphix's Java distribution stored in Artifactory, along with the Delphix specific packages stored in S3.

 ## Getting Started